Misato Komatsubara

-Misato Komatsubara (小松原 美里, Komatsubara Misato) is a retired Japanese ice dancer.
-She represented her home country in partnership with her husband Tim Koleto, with whom she is the 2020 NHK Trophy champion and a five-time Japanese national champion (2018-21, 2023).
+Misato Komatsubara (小松原 美里, Komatsubara Misato) is a Japanese retired ice dancer.
+She represented her home country in partnership with her ex-husband Tim Koleto, with whom she is the 2020 NHK Trophy champion and a five-time Japanese national champion (2018-21, 2023).
 Together, they also earned a silver medal from the team event at the 2022 Winter Olympics.
 (Note: On 29 January 2024, the CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
 On 30 January 2024, the ISU reallocated medals to upgrade the United States to gold and Japan to silver, while downgrading the ROC to bronze.)

 She previously represented Italy with Andrea Fabbri, with whom she won five international medals, including silver at the 2015 CS Ice Challenge.

 Personal life

 Komatsubara was born on July 28, 1992, in Tokyo.
 She speaks Japanese, English, and Italian.
 She is vegan.

 Komatsubara and Tim Koleto began a relationship after partnering on-ice in 2016, and they married in January 2017 in Okayama, Japan.
-Koleto adopted Komatsubara's surname upon his becoming a Japanese citizen in 2020, feeling that "to be Japanese but ask my wife to change to a foreign surname I thought was quite strange."
+Koleto adopted Komatsubara's surname upon his becoming a Japanese citizen in 2020, because Japanese law requires married citizens to share the same surname.
+He explained that "to be Japanese but ask my wife to change to a foreign surname I thought was quite strange."
+Koleto and Komatsubara ended their marriage on amicable terms in 2024, but they remained ice dance partners until her retirement.